influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/tick/alert_node.md

 - Threshold -- trigger alert if throughput drops below threshold in points/interval.
 - Interval -- how often to check the throughput.
+- Expressions -- optional list of expressions to also evaluate.
+Useful for time of day alerting.

 Example: